erhant/expressjs-web3-starter/README.md

 ## Testing

-Start the backend in a terminal with `npm run start:test`, and in another run `npm test` to execute unit tests.
+Start the backend in a terminal with `yarn run start:test`, and in another run `yarn test` to execute unit tests.
 You can skip some tests with `.skip` if wanted, as linter will not be happy with the code when you comment stuff out.
 Note that Jest also sets `NODE_ENV` variable to be `test` when during testing.

 ## Structure